semgrep/ocaml-tree-sitter-core/doc/cst.md

   `grammar.js`.
 * Hidden rules, whose name starts with an underscore, are unhidden in `grammar.js` by removing the leading underscore.
-This makes the recovery of the AST from the json output simpler, faster and less ambiguous.
+This makes the recovery of the CST from the json output simpler, faster and less ambiguous.